Engineering Case Study

 Problem

-- Technical complexity
+- Engineering complexity

 - Operational risks

-- Produce a structured feasibility report in real time
+- Producing feasibility analyses in real time

 Architecture